 Eating and Drinking around the Isle of Thanet

 Award winning restaurants, bars, cafes and ice cream parlours

-Ramsgate’s laid-back continental feel is perfect for alfresco dining with views over the Royal Harbour from restaurants, cafes and bars, offering a range of Greek, Italian, Turkish and Seafood specialties.
-Ramsgate also boasts Thanet’s only Russian restaurant…
+Ramsgate’s continental feel is perfect for alfresco dining with views over the Royal Harbour from restaurants, cafes and bars, offering a range of Greek, Italian, Turkish and Seafood specialties.
+Ramsgate boasts Thanet’s only Russian restaurant…

 Serious foodies and casual tasters alike will enjoy Autumn’s annual Broadstairs Food Festival; a three day celebration of Thanet's finest meats, cheeses and breads, all washed down with Kent wines, ciders and ales.
-If that sounds good, don’t miss Margate’s Easter Thanet Beer Festival, showcasing the transformation of fine Kentish hops into an irresistible array of ciders, and ales.
+If that sounds good, don’t miss the Easter Thanet Beer Festival, showcasing the transformation of fine Kentish hops into an irresistible array of ciders, and ales.

 Find out more at the Produced in Kent website, which champions a must-sample selection of local products and outlets.